rtbrick/bngblaster/docsrc/sources/configuration/interfaces_links.rst

-The link configuration is optional and allows to define per interface link configurations.
+The link configuration is optional and allows defining per interface link configurations.
 An explicit link configuration with the global default settings is automatically generated if no link is defined for interface links referenced by interface functions.